-Hello I'm Catherine from Cloudberry Flowers.
+Hello I'm Catherine from Cloudberry Flowers and Jewellery.
 I am passionate about growing scented seasonal flowers to make you smile.
-I grow and sell my flowers from my garden in the Scottish Borders.
-I can provide flowers from a jam jar arrangement or gift bouquet, to flowers for a wedding or event.
-I can also provide flowers for florists who would like to use British grown stems in their arrangements.
+I grow and sell my flowers from my garden in the Scottish Borders for local customers who would like a jar arrangement, bouquet or bucket of flowers.
+I also provide flowers for florists who would like to use British grown stems in their arrangements.
 My flowers are available throughout the growing season from April to October.

 In spring 2014 I started to dig my first beds, grow my first seeds and after many mishaps (rabbits, Scottish weather and slugs!)
 I finally had some flowers by late August.
 They lasted just a few weeks before the first frosts came.
 I made those first flowers into a few jar arrangements for friends, who gave me some great feedback.
 Their encouragement and now knowing that other people loved seasonal flowers gave me the confidence to go away research, read and plan over the winter.
 By early 2015 I was ready to start growing Cloudberry Flowers as a business, providing customers with the seasonal scented flowers I love so much.

 Over the last 6 years I have expanded my growing area adding new beds each year.
 I continue to grow my favourite annuals from seed as well as trialling new varieties.
 I have found a whole new part of me that is creative and I have loved developing biodegradable confetti and a range of jewellery made using my flowers.
 At times I have thought should I return to the NHS as a dietitian which I loved but the pull of the garden and growing always has me and as each new season starts there is always the same passion for flowers, learning and getting stuck in out in the garden.